diasgab/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Access Control Design Patterns

-- `Ownable` design pattern used in three functions: `removeTenant()`, `withdraw()` and `addProperty()`.
-These functions do not need to be used by anyone else apart from the contract creator, i.e. the party that is responsible for managing the rental operations.
+- `Ownable` design pattern used in one function: `addAllowedAsset()`.
+These functions do not need to be used by anyone else apart from the contract creator.